Ahziel/GameOfLife/README.md

 # GameOfLife
-ImplementationJohn Conway's Game of Life usinf OpenFrameworks
+Implementation of John Conway's Game of Life using OpenFrameworks